Mohamed Amersi: Personal life

-Legal action
+Amersi v Leslie

-Amersi engaged in legal claims for libel against former Conservative MP Charlotte Leslie after she complained to senior party members that Amersi was trying to take over the Conservative Middle East Council which she was then running.
-He engaged the law firm Carter-Ruck to launch an expensive and complex set of legal cases against Leslie.
-This was later considered by the UK government to be an example of a SLAPP (Strategic Lawsuit against Public Participation) action against Leslie.
-Mr Justice Nicklin found that Amersi had failed to prove his case and several aspects of the case gave "real cause for concern".
-David Davis MP and the British Government have described SLAPPs as an abuse designed to harass, intimidate and financially exhaust an opponent.
-In 2024 the Government used Amersi v Leslie as an example of misuse of the legal system to bring multiple claims in succession.
-In November 2023 the Court of Appeal refused Amersi's appeal ending all possible pursuit of Leslie.
+In 2021, Amersi sued former Conservative MP Charlotte Leslie for defamation after she had complained to senior party members that Amersi was trying to take over the Conservative Middle East Council which she was then running.
+He instructed the law firm Carter-Ruck to launch costly and complex actions against Leslie.
+The High Court of Justice in the Strand found that Amersi's actions against Leslie were SLAPPs (Strategic Lawsuits against Public Participation).
+Justice of the High Court Sir Matthew James Nicklin FRSA found that Amersi had failed to prove his case and several aspects of the case gave "real cause for concern".
+David Davis MP and the UK Government have described SLAPPs as an abuse designed to harass, intimidate and financially exhaust an opponent.
+In 2024, Parliament cited Amersi v Leslie as an example of legal abuse to bring multiple claims in succession.
+In November 2023, the Court of Appeal refused Amersi's appeal ending all possible pursuit of Leslie.